 To tell us who your Core System users are going to be, please complete the Core System Users specification document, available within your Teamwork project.
-If the user needs to have full admin access, please put Y in to the Super User column.

 Roles allow you to define which parts of the core system your users can access, what types of Data they can view and what actions they can carry out.

 Here are a few examples, each of which can be achieved by having different Roles :

 - Hiding Senior Leadership Team Vacancies

 - Hiding Candidates who have applied for senior roles

 - Restricting the visibility of Vacancies to specific areas of the business